alintulu/Run3ScoutingAnalysisTools/README.md

 source reHLT.sh $INPUT $OUTPUT reHLT.py
 ```

-4. Re-run the HLT step by running `reHLT.py`.
+3. Take this pre-existing HLT config file and re-run the HLT step.
 Here you are two options.

     a.
 Run the file locally over one file.